Improve your running

 Through a process of self-learning, attention to research, detailed experimentation and listening to those in the know, Chris transformed from running a 60 minute 10k to smashing a 38 minute 10k, and is proud to have run the marathon in under 3 hours.

 Chris is a UK Athletics Level II Coach, specialising in road and trail running.
-While he is also trained and qualified in sports nutrition and biomechanics, Chris believes that he is best qualified to help you transform your running because he’s been through it all himself.
+While he is also trained and qualified in sports nutrition and biomechanics, Chris believes that he is best qualified to help you transform your running because he’s been through it all himself – and with hardly an injury to his name.

 The resilient Runner workshop is for runners of almost all abilities.
 Whether you have recently graduated from a Couch to 5k course or have been running for many years, the workshop has been designed to give you the tools to reduce your risk of injury, increase your speed and enjoy running the way you want to.